amroadel/LTO/README.md

 ## LICENSE
 - This work is licensed under the Apache-2.0 license.
-- Our project also involves the following assets from other research or project.
+- Our project also involves the following assets from other research or projects.
     1. [CoOp](https://github.com/KaiyangZhou/CoOp)
     2. [TipAdapter](https://github.com/gaopengcuhk/Tip-Adapter)